Blooperly/orpheus-manager/README.md

 2. Launch the Application
     - You may have to ignore a security warning to run the application.
 This is a personal project, and I did not have the funds to buy an expensive certification to get Windows to accept me.
 I promise it is safe :)
 3. Have Fun
     - There are instructions when you launch the app.
-Direct any questions to me on the "Rules and Game Discussion" channel of the official Orpeus Discord.
+Direct any questions to me on the "Rules and Game Discussion" channel of the official Orpheus Discord.
 Please let me know if you see any pesky bugs!

 ### Features:
 1. Character Creation / Management